Local government recruitment team used Hireserve ATS to empower Hiring Managers, enhancing onboarding and improving satisfaction

 Relationships and visibility across the organisation have also improved, as the Resourcing team now provides Hiring Managers with a weekly status update for their candidates and jobs.

-Alison left us with some words of advice for other public sector organisations:
+Alison left us with some words of advice for other local government recruitment teams:

 “Be strong.
 Be brave.
 When I look back at the changes we have made at Lincolnshire County Council, they’re pretty radical for a Local Authority.
 So step away from the norm and your comfort zone, talk to your technology partner and explore what new processes you can embed.
 Change can always happen if you want it to.”